 The wreath is circular to symbolize the infinity of God.
 It is green to symbolize the everlasting life found in Christ and to express Christian hope.
 The candles signify God’s Son, the Light of the World.
 Only one candle is lit during the first week.
 The first candle pierces the darkness of the world.
 Each week an additional candle is lit, increasing the light as Jesus approaches.

 Several different meanings have been given to the four candles.
-The first candle reminds us God has fulfilled all of his Old Testament prophecies (more than 400!) concerning the coming Savior.
+The first candle reminds us God has fulfilled all of his Old Testament prophecies (more than 300!) concerning the coming Savior.
+The first of these was given in the garden of Eden when God said, “I will put enmity between you and the woman, and between your seed and her Seed; he shall bruise your head, and you shall bruise his heel” (Genesis 3:15).
 It is often called The Prophecy Candle.

 The second candle reminds us God prepared for the coming of his Son into the manger of Bethlehem.
-So we also ought to prepare for his coming into the manger of our hearts today.
+So we also ought to prepare for his coming into the manger of our hearts today through his Word and Sacraments.
+“But you, Bethlehem Ephratha, though you are little among the thousands of Judah, yet out of you shall come forth to me the One to be ruler in Israel, whose goings forth have been from of old, from everlasting” (Micah 5:2).
 The second candle is often called The Bethlehem Candle.

 The third candle reminds us to tell this good news of the birth of Jesus with joy, just like the shepherds did after they had come and seen the child in the manger.
+“Now when they had seen him they made widely known the saying which was told them concerning this Child. . . .
+And the shepherds returned, glorifying and praising God for all the things that they had heard and seen” (Luke 2:17-20).
 It is often called The Shepherds’ Candle.

 May the Advent wreath, and many other symbols, guide our hearts and minds to faith in Christ Jesus.